-Alex Rodriguez faced a rumored renting ban for having too many women coming in and out of his apartment at 15 CPW.
+Alex Rodriguez faced a rumored renting ban for having too many women coming in and out of his Upper West Side apartment.
 In 2014, The New York Post reported that A-Rod was accused of having prostitutes over a few times per week.
 And being unfriendly to staff in the building.

 The co-op board at 41 Central Park West famously blocked pop star Madonna from buying a third apartment to expand her home.
 Madonna had previously purchased a second unit to expand her residence.
 She purchased the property years ago when married to actor Sean Penn.

 The battle between Madonna and the co-op board went on for years.
-But just recently, Madonna was declared the loser.
+But in late 2018, Madonna was declared the loser.

 220 Riverside Boulevard

-In 2006 Gothamist reported Donald Trump Jr. was ousted from the condo board at “Trump Place”.
-Trump Jr. was kicked off the board along with all existing members after a resident filed petitions to get rid of all of them.
-Donald Trump Jr. was unable to fight the board because his father, now President Donald J. Trump, was not the owner of the building.
-He simply rented the investors his name to attract tenants.
+In 2006, Gothamist reported that Donald Trump Jr. was ousted from the condo board at “Trump Place.”
+Trump Jr. was kicked off the board along with all existing members, after a resident filed petitions for their removal.
+Donald Trump Jr. was unable to fight the board because his father, now former President Donald J. Trump, was not the actual owner of the building.
+He simply rented his name to investors to attract tenants.